FxSchrauber/OLD_Code_for_developing_Lightworks_effects/Basics/Functions/CG_standard_library/README.md

    - `ldexp`  returns x times 2 raised to the power n.
    - `lit`   computes lighting coefﬁcients for ambient, diffuse, and specular lighting contribution
-   - `mul`   multiply a matrix by a column vector, row vector by a matrix, or matrix by a matrix -`reﬂect` returns the reﬂectiton vector given an incidence vector and a normal vector.
+   - `mul`   multiply a matrix by a column vector, row vector by a matrix, or matrix by a matrix
+   - `reﬂect` returns the reﬂectiton vector given an incidence vector and a normal vector.
-   - refract` computes a refraction vector.
+   - `refract` computes a refraction vector.

----
----

-## This repository is still under construction!